jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 <a name='Next steps'></a>
 ## Next steps

-To learn more about configuring Eclipse or other desktop clients to work with your Git repository, [see Setting up Eclipse, Git, and Rational Team Concert Desktop Clients for use with DevOps Service][26].
+To learn more about configuring Eclipse or other desktop clients to work with your Git repository, [see Working locally with Bluemix DevOps Services projects][26].

 To learn about how to integrate unit testing into your DevOps Services projects, [see Developing Bluemix apps in Java with Eclipse and Bluemix DevOps Services][40].